briankoser/sfc-listeners-guide/episodes/0137-the-sci-fi-christian-in-parallel-universes.md

 Aaron Reini thinks of reboots as alternate universes.

-Matt says parallel universes are very unlikely to have, for example, another Ben and Matt, because of the butterfly effect. <q class="archivist inline">If there are infinite parallel worlds, wouldn't even "very unlikely" worlds have to exist?</q>
+Matt says parallel universes are very unlikely to have, for example, another Ben and Matt, because of the butterfly effect. {% arc %}If there are infinite parallel worlds, wouldn't even "very unlikely" worlds have to exist?{% endarc %}

 Ben says it's surprising Hitler didn't win.
 He gives a Sci-Fi Christian tip: if you invade Russia, do it in the summer.

-Do parallel universes require time travel? <q class="archivist inline">No?</q>
+Do parallel universes require time travel? {% arc %}No?{% endarc %}

 Is there an alternate universe where Jesus didn't die?